agdamsbo/FreesearchR/README.md

    launch_FreesearchR(INCLUDE_GLOBALENV=TRUE)
    ```

-All the variables specified above can also be passed to the app on launch from R.
+All the variables specified above can also be passed to the app on launch from R. Set DATA_LIMIT_UPPER=0 to remove upper data limit.
+This limit is set to protect the online app version from choking and crashing on large data sets.

 ### Running with Docker Compose